pchiusano/pru/README.md

 #### Things this library does not do ####

-* _Pretty-printing:_ Everything goes on one line, with no extra spaces
+* _Pretty-printing:_ Everything goes on one line
 * _Produce XML or JSON documents that don't fit in memory:_ You are building up a function which updates a `StringBuilder`, so streaming a huge document is not recommended.
 Of course, you can use this library to produce individual chunks of a large stream.
 * _Automatic derivation of JSON serialization code:_ There is no typeclass magic whatsoever, just regular combinators, invoked explicitly.
 Nothing stops you from building up a collection of `implicit` `A => Action` values if you're so inclined.

 ## Where to get it ##

-Add the following to your `.sbt` file:
+Add the following to your sbt build:

 ``` Scala
 resolvers += "Bintray Repo" at "http://dl.bintray.com/pchiusano/maven"

 libraryDependencies += "pru" %% "pru" % "0.3"
 ```

+## Documentation ##

+Just [read the source](https://github.com/pchiusano/pru/blob/master/src/main/scala/Writer.scala).
+It's less than 100 lines.
+The type signatures and a REPL session should tell all you need to know!